Ryottai/Ryottai.github.io/papers/papers.md

 ----------------------------------------------------------------
 - **Ryota Tai**, Shigetatsu Betchaku, Tetsuo Okada, Yasumi Kawamura, Ginga Hayakawa <br>
 *Estimation of Encounter Directional Wave Spectra of Arbitrary Shapes Based on Measured Ship Stress Using Dimensionality Reduction with Autoencoder* <br>
-Annual Spring Meeting on the Japan Society of Naval Architects and Ocean Engineers (**JASNAOE**) 2024
+Annual Spring Conference on the Japan Society of Naval Architects and Ocean Engineers (**JASNAOE**) 2024